NicoHadas/NicoHadas.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am  a Bioinformatics Research Tech II in the [Horani Lab](https://horanilab.wustl.edu/), where we explore the complexties of genetic ciliopathies.
+I am  a Bioinformatics Research Tech II in the [Horani Lab](https://horanilab.wustl.edu/), where we explore the complexities of genetic ciliopathies.
 I am also a Master of Science student in Biomedical Informatics ([DBBS](https://dbbs.wustl.edu/programs/biomedical-informatics-data-science/)) at Washington University School of Medicine in St. Louis.

 My primary research interest is in developing deep learning frameworks to model cellular function and better understand disease pathogenesis.
 I create computational tools and conduct machine learning analysis to investigate biological data.